Official ground breaking ceremony

 for Places Leisure Camberley

-Councillors and officers from Surrey Heath Borough Council, the Places Leisure Camberley project team and representatives from the 8th Camberley Scout Group gathered in December to mark the official start of the construction of Camberley’s brand-new state-of-the-art leisure centre.
+Councillors and officers from Surrey Heath Borough Council, the Places Leisure Camberley project team and representatives from the 8th Camberley Scout Group gathered earlier this month to mark the official start of the construction of Camberley’s brand-new state-of-the-art leisure centre.

 The Mayor of Surrey Heath, Cllr Robin Perry, performed the ceremonial ground breaking at the event to mark this milestone in the evolution of the centre, which is due to open in Summer 2021.

 Leader of Surrey Heath Borough Council, Cllr Richard Brooks, said: “We are investing in our community and our future.
 Working in partnership with Places Leisure and Pellikaan Construction, we are excited to be creating a first-class leisure facility in Camberley that will promote physical activity and the importance of health and wellbeing.

 “We are pleased to see that work on site is progressing well.
 The new centre will be an inclusive community leisure hub for all to enjoy.
 We look forward to seeing our vision for the new centre being brought to life.”

 Earlier this year, Places Leisure were awarded the 25-year Design, Build, Operate and Maintain Contract for the new Camberley leisure centre, along with their construction partners Pellikaan and architects Roberts Limbrick.